DieOsorio/TuneBridge/backend-functions.md

 - **Prevents adding the same participant to a conversation more than once.**
   `CREATE OR REPLACE FUNCTION social.prevent_duplicate_participants()`

-- **Finds an existing one-on-one conversation between two profiles.**
+- **Finds an existing one‑on‑one conversation between two profiles.**
   `CREATE OR REPLACE FUNCTION social.find_one_on_one_conversation(profile_a UUID, profile_b UUID)`

 ---